EgorHubBrest/HRM/documents/SRS.md

 Pic.
 3.4.2 New Employee.

-If the manager entered the wrong user name and surname the following window pops up:
+If the user has entered user data while a user with such data in the required fields already exists.It displays the following error message.

 <img src="https://github.com/EgorHubBrest/HRM/blob/subordinate/documents/pictures/addemployeeError.png"  width="600" height="600">